SavelevGeo/open-weather-short-response/README.md

 # OpenWeatherShortResponse
 A short response from OpenWeatherMap forecast.

-A simple app to put a 5 days weather forecast into 160 characters.
-It is sometimes needed when you have to send it for example via SMS<br />
+A simple app to put a 5 days weather forecast into 160 characters.<br />The response can be sent via SMS, for example, if recipient doesn't have access to the Internet.<br />
 It gets a request from [OpenWeatherMap.org One Call API](https://openweathermap.org/api/one-call-api), rearranges the daily forecast for 5 days into a short version.

 A response example: